Stíny v mlze

 Stíny v mlze (Shadows in the Mist) is a 2022 crime drama television series by Czech Television.
 The premiere on ČT1 screens took place on 3 January 2022.
 The series was directed by Radim Špaček and the script was written by Zdeněk Zapletal.
 It consists of 12 episodes, each presenting a different case from Ostrava and its surroundings.
 The main roles of the investigators were played by Petra Špalková, Jiří Vyorálek and Petr Panzenberger.
 The daughter of Petra Špalková's character was played by Anděla Tichá, the real daughter of the actress.
+On 22 March 2023 Czech Television announced the series was renewed for season 2.
+Season 2 premiere was scheduled to start broadcast on 8 January 2024 but was delayed following 2023 Prague shooting as one episode is dealing with a topic of school shooting.
+The start of broadcast for season 2 was eventually set for 8 April 2024.